 Some five concerts are given each year, usually in response to invitations from various parts of Kent.
 The singers’ range of pieces extends from 15th Century church music to the contemporary and includes both sacred and secular, obscure and familiar.
 Though specialising in a capella pieces, their repertory includes works written for organ or piano accompaniment, including Carl Orff’s Carmina Burana and Brahms’ German Requiem (both in their versions for two-piano accompaniment).
 In October and November 2017 there were performances of music from the English Romantics to mark the centenary of the First World War, and on Good Friday 2018 they sang the recent setting (2015) with organ and ‘cello of the St Mark Passion by John Joubert.
-Since 2011 the Shepway Singers have regularly sung Evensongs in Canterbury Cathedral.

-The Shepway Singers also perfom with professional orchestras where the composers had this size of choir in mind.
-JS Bach’s Mass in B Minor and St John Passion, Handel’s Messiah and Chandos Anthems and choral works by Monteverdi, Scarlatti and Pergolesi have been presented in recent years using strings and continuo.
-The Singers also gave an early performance of the arrangement by David Hill of the Faure Requiem that uses one violin, one cello, harp and organ and are performing it again on Good Friday 2023.

-LATER TEXT | Some five concerts are given each year, usually in response to invitations from various parts of Kent.
-The singers’ range of pieces extends from 15th Century church music to the contemporary and includes both sacred and secular, obscure and familiar.
-Though specialising in a capella pieces, their repertory includes works written for organ or piano accompaniment, including Carl Orff’s Carmina Burana and Brahms’ German Requiem (both in their versions for two-piano accompaniment).
-In October and November 2017 there were performances of music from the English Romantics to mark the centenary of the First World War, and on Good Friday 2018 they sang the recent setting (2015) with organ and ‘cello of the St Mark Passion by John Joubert.
 Since 2011 the Shepway Singers have regularly sung Evensong in Canterbury Cathedral.

 The Shepway Singers also perfom with professional orchestras where the composers had this size of choir in mind.
 JS Bach’s Mass in B Minor and St John Passion, Handel’s Messiah and Chandos Anthems and choral works by Monteverdi, Scarlatti and Pergolesi have been presented in recent years using strings and continuo.
 The Singers also gave an early performance of the arrangement by David Hill of the Faure Requiem that uses one violin, one cello, harp and organ and are performing it again on Good Friday 2023.